Social Emotional Learning

 Lower school students begin each day with Circle Time or Morning Meeting, which is an important part of their daily routine.
 Students and their teachers share concerns about school life, current events, and personal interests and triumphs.
 Classroom rules arise out of and are reviewed during Circle Time throughout the school year.
 Assembly or holiday themes and special all-School projects might also be the focus of Circle Time activities.
 In addition, all lower school classes participate in the “Open Circle” program, which is a curriculum developed by Wellesley College to help students develop healthy social skills.
 Classrooms often end the day with a class meeting as well.

 Twice a week we engage students in a lesson from our Open Circle social-emotional curriculum.
 We gather in an open circle - open because we include on extra space to underscore that there is always room for another voice and no one is ever left out - for a short lesson and conversation, or a story and an activity.
+Read more about the practice of mindfulness and its contribution to classroom culture in second grade teacher Elliott Buck's article "Self-Awareness + Student Success: Mindfulness in Practice at GUS."

 Upper School Student Life Program